-Where better to begin your Thai adventure than Bangkok, with its cacophony of colourful sights, sounds and smells.
-Here, glistening skyscrapers dwarf the spires and domes of opulent temples, lively street markets sit side by side with vast air-conditioned malls and tuk-tuks whizz around the hectic roads while long-tail boats ply the bustling river.
-After dark, feast on local specialities dished up at food stalls or on gourmet delights at Michelin-star restaurants, before a nightcap at a swanky rooftop bar or trendy nightclub.
+Where better to kick start your Thai adventure than Bangkok, with its cacophony of colourful sights, sounds and smells.
+Here, cloud-piercing skyscrapers dwarf the spires and domes of lavish temples and palaces, lively street markets sit side by side with vast air-conditioned malls and tuk-tuks whizz around the hectic roads and long-tail boats ply the bustling river.

 Of course, no visit to Thailand would be complete without time beside a soft white sand beach fringed with swaying palms, clear calm seas and brightly-hued coral gardens.
 Each beach resort and island has its own individual personality, each sure to fulfil your personal dream of a tropical paradise.
 Choose from secluded romantic hideaways surrounded by spectacular natural scenery, lively resorts thronging with bars and restaurants, or family-friendly options with recreational activities galore and inviting sands perfect for beach games and a bucket and spade.
 Most are within a short flight of Bangkok, others are an easy road transfer from the capital, while those more tucked away will involve a scenic boat transfer too.

 For those that love to shop, have your wallet at the ready.
 Choose from department stores and boutiques within swanky malls or, barter with the locals at a weekend, night time or even a floating market.